|Date:||September 22, 2017||Time in:||6:51AM|

-Here's what NOAA has to say about the weather!
+Here's what NOAA has to say about the coming week:

-Isolated showers and thunderstorms.
-Partly sunny, with a high near 86.
-Southwest wind around 5 mph.
+A slight chance of rain and snow showers before 11am, then a slight chance of rain showers.
+Partly sunny, with a high near 57.
+North wind around 5 mph.
 Chance of precipitation is 20%.

-Mostly clear, with a low around 50.
-Northwest wind around 5 mph becoming calm.
+Partly cloudy, with a low around 26.
+North wind around 5 mph.

-Sunny, with a high near 89.
-Calm wind becoming southwest around 5 mph.
+Sunny, with a high near 63.
+Northeast wind around 5 mph.

 Cows are back so watch out on the roads (especially from Spalding) during the early morning and later evening.
 Black cows don't show up well at night and eyes don't reflect headlights so be careful.
 This whole area is open range so be watchful.
 The cows don't move too fast.